christian-hill-116/Tribute-Page/README.md

 Using HTML and CSS to learn about responsiveness.

-Used Flexbox as the display property.
+I utilized the Flexbox as the display property.
 I like how efficient it is.

  Link: